Highland-Park-High-Rollers/Highland-Park-High-Rollers.github.io/index.md

 ---
 layout: page
-title: Highland Park High Rollers
 ---

-Welcome to the home of the Highland Park High Rollers, a website for the board game group in Highland Park, NJ.
+Welcome to the home of the **Highland Park High Rollers**, a website for the board game group in Highland Park, NJ.

 Check out our [Facebook Group](https://www.facebook.com/groups/662546804794962) for more information.